aptalca/ls.io-duckdns/README.md

 ## Setting up the application

 First, go to www.duckdns.org, register your subdomain and retrieve your token
-Then run the docker dun command above with your subdomain(s) and token
+Then run the docker create command above with your subdomain(s) and token
 It will update your IP with the DuckDNS service every 5 minutes